Melanie Allison, Accounting Officer

 Jason Moores, Senior Development Officer

 Jason is often the first voice or line of communication for the National Office—manning the reception line and general email box.
-He also works closely with the membership department, and provides support to staff and CCPA members.
+He also works closely with the development department, and provides assistance to staff and CCPA supporters.

 Jason aims to keep fit walking his tireless Standard Schnauzer or playing tennis on one of the courts around the city.